jr00n/dotfiles/readme.md

 After installing, open a new terminal window to see the effects.

 ## iTerm
-My favorite color theme is Solarized Dark and the Inconsolata XL font.https://github.com/backus/yadr/blob/master/fonts/Inconsolata%20XL.otf
+My favorite color theme is Solarized Dark and the Meslo LG M Regular Nerd Font